cloud21sak/SensorStreamingApplication/README.md

 ```

-### 5. Installing the OperatorAppFrontend application
+### 5. Installing the OperatorAppFrontend application locally

 The OperatorAppFrontend code is saved in the `OperatorAppFrontend` subdirectory.